parisha01/nordic-nest-ecommerce/ADDITIONAL_FEATURES.md

 ## 3. Coupon / Discount Codes

-Admin-managed discount codes (percentage or fixed amount, with an optional minimum order value, usage limit, and expiry date), applied at checkout.
+Admins can create discount codes(e.g. WELCOME10 for 10% off).
+Codes can have expiry dates and minimum order amounts.
+Everything is checked on the server when customer checks out.
 Every rule is **re-validated server-side at the moment of payment** — never trusted from a hidden form field — and the discount is recorded on the order alongside the subtotal it was calculated from.
 Three sample codes are seeded: `WELCOME10` (10% off), `SAVE20` ($20 off